splunk/splunk-operator/docs/PremiumApps.md

 ### What is and what is not automated by the Splunk Operator

-The Splunk Operator will install the necessary Enterprise Security components depending on the architecture specified by the applied CRDs.
+The Splunk Operator installs the necessary Enterprise Security components depending on the architecture specified by the applied CRDs.

-#### Standalone / Standalone Search Heads
+#### Standalone Splunk Instance/ Standalone Search Heads
-For standalones and standalone search heads the Operator will install Splunk Enterprise Security and all associated domain add-ons (DAs), and supporting add-ons (SAs).
+For standalone splunk instances and standalone search heads the Operator will install Splunk Enterprise Security and all associated domain add-ons (DAs), and supporting add-ons (SAs).

 #### Search Head Cluster
 When installing Enterprise Security in a Search Head Cluster, the Operator will perform the following tasks:
-1) Install the splunk enterprise app in Deployer's etc/apps directory
+1) Install the splunk enterprise app in Deployer's etc/apps directory.
 2) Run the ES post install command `essinstall` that stages the Splunk Enterprise Security and all associated domain add-ons (DAs) and supporting add-ons (SAs) to the etc/shcapps.
 3) Push the shc cluster bundle from the deployer to all the SHs.